KiandaBPM/docs/content/docs/low-code/APIs/_index.md

 typora-root-url: ..\..\..\..\static
 ---

-You can query Kianda's REST Application Programming Interface (API).
-Using REpresentational State Transfer (REST) allows you to flexibly and efficiently perform database operations or methods such as create, update and get/retrieve values on process instances.
+Kianda's REST Application Programming Interface (API) for **instances** allows you to flexibly and efficiently perform database operations or methods such as create, update and get/retrieve values on process instances.
+A process instance is created everything data is either saved or submitted to Kianda's database for a given process design.